stephhoneyy/rt-ai-workshop/rostering.md

 - ✅ Be **specific**: mention names, ministries, and rules clearly.
 - ✅ Keep it **one month at a time** for clarity.
 - ✅ Use **iteration**: it’s normal if the first version isn’t perfect.
-- ✅ Double-check before sharing — ChatGPT helps draft, you make the final call.
+- ✅ Double-check before sharing, ChatGPT helps draft, you make the final call.

  ## Ministry Reminder 🙏